dankc/responsive-vid/README.md

-# Responsive-Video
+# Responsive Video

-A Vue 3 component to dynamically change video sources at different viewport widths.
+A collection of scripts and a Vue 3 component (requires Vue 3.2+) to dynamically change video sources at different viewport widths.
 It's intended to be used for autoplaying background videos where you'd want to use videos of different files sizes and/or aspect ratios at defined breakpoints.
-Requires Vue 3.2+

 ## How to use
 Install it with npm